rowanw112/20r-eu4-mod/README.md

 ### rebalance age bonuses
     - [x] - nerf poland 33% production efficiency to 10%
-    - [] - nerf persia's -20% dev cost to mountains/hills only

 ### Estates rebalancing / more options
     - [x] - Allow to seize crownland while at war